It’s likely you need at least some insurance. Most photographers do.

 And that’s no good for anyone.
 So here’s our no-nonsense guide to insurance for photographers.

-Cover for your mistakes
+Insurance for your mistakes

 This might seem a little unfair but the fact that you’re a professional person puts you at risk by default.
 Your clients pay you money to do something they can’t (or won’t) do themselves.
 And because they do, they’re within their rights (both morally and legally) to sue you if something goes wrong – even if they just think something’s gone wrong.